Developer seeks dismissal of airline's World Trade Center defense

-NEW YORK (Reuters) - The leaseholder of the World Trade Center properties is asking a U.S. federal judge to reject arguments that American Airlines is not liable for damages stemming from the September 11, 2001 hijackings because the attacks were an act of war.
+NEW YORK, Feb 20 (Reuters) - The leaseholder of the World Trade Center properties is asking a U.S. federal judge to reject arguments that American Airlines is not liable for damages stemming from the Sept.
+11, 2001 hijackings because the attacks were an act of war.

 Silverstein has sought to hold American and United Airlines, now United Continental Holdings Inc, responsible for damages from the 2001 attacks for allegedly failing to provide adequate airport and airline security.